jbackman/rpi_temperature_monitor/README.md

 # rpi_temperature_monitor
-Tool for monitoring temperature from a raspberry pie
+Tool for monitoring temperature from a raspberry pi